Skip to content

 5) Dimensions and Labels

-1. Switch thickness → Normal.
+1. Switch thickness to Normal

 2. Use Dimension tools: